 On March 19, 2018, the Company entered into the BGC Credit Agreement with Cantor.
 The BGC Credit Agreement provides for each party and certain of its subsidiaries to issue loans to the other party or any of its subsidiaries in the lender's discretion in an aggregate principal amount up to \$250.0 million outstanding at any time.
 The BGC Credit Agreement replaced the previous Credit Facility between BGC and an affiliate of Cantor.
 On August 6, 2018, the Company entered into an amendment to the BGC Credit Agreement, which increased the aggregate principal amount that could be loaned to the other party or any of its subsidiaries from \$250.0 million to \$400.0 million that can be outstanding at any time.
-The BGC Credit Agreement will mature on the earlier to occur of (a) March 19, 2022, after which the maturity date of the BGC Credit Agreement will continue to be extended for successive one-year periods unless prior written notice of non-extension is given by a lending party to a borrowing party at least six months in advance of such renewal date and (b) the termination of the BGC Credit Agreement by either party pursuant to its terms.
+The BGC Credit Agreement will mature on the earlier to occur of (a) March 19, 2023, after which the maturity date of the BGC Credit Agreement will continue to be extended for successive one-year periods unless prior written notice of non-extension is given by a lending party to a borrowing party at least six months in advance of such renewal date and (b) the termination of the BGC Credit Agreement by either party pursuant to its terms.
 The outstanding amounts under the BGC Credit Agreement will bear interest for any rate period at a per annum rate equal to the higher of BGC's or Cantor's short-term borrowing rate in effect at such time plus 1.00%.
-As of December 31, 2021 and 2020, there were no borrowings by BGC or Cantor outstanding under this Agreement.
-The Company did not record any interest expense related to the agreement for the year ended December 31, 2020.
-The Company did not record any interest expense related to the agreement for the year ended December 31, 2020.
-The Company did not record any interest expense related to the agreement for the year ended December 31, 2019.
+As of December 31, 2022 and 2021, there were no borrowings by BGC or Cantor outstanding under this Agreement.
+The Company did not record any interest expense related to the agreement for the years ended December 31, 2022 and 2021.
+The Company recorded interest expense related to the Agreement of \$0.4 million for the year ended December 31, 2020.

 As part of the Company's cash management process, the Company may enter into tri-party reverse repurchase agreements and other short-term investments, some of which may be with Cantor.
-As of December 31, 2021 and 2020, the Company had no reverse repurchase agreements.
+As of December 31, 2022 and 2021, the Company had no reverse repurchase agreements outstanding.